spokestack/spokestack.io/content/docs/iOS/cookbook.md

 pipeline.start()
 ```

-before you'll be able to recognize a wakeword again.
+before you'll be able to recognize a wake word again.

 If speech is being processed when `deactivate` is called, it will still be delivered to your `SpeechEventListener`'s `didRecognize` method when processing is complete.